Contents(click to expand)

 As with video chat services, you can find lots of different online whiteboards ranging from Free to Premium pricing.
 You will also need to understand what you need for teaching online in order to choose which tool you want to use.

-If you are looking for a free tool to collaborate with your students through you could consider using:
+If you are looking for a free tool to collaborate with your students, you could consider using:

-Bramble: online whiteboard with video chat, screen recording, and a collaborative space.
+- Bramble: online whiteboard with video chat, screen recording, and collaborative space

-Zoom Whiteboard: easy to use real time document annotation
+- Zoom Whiteboard: easy use real-time document annotation

 You might also want to think about whether you want to use a premium service for a monthly subscription.
 These tools are usually able to provide you with a more extensive set of features.